fredrikw/drugname/README.md

 # How drug like is that drug name?

 This project is a toy application skeleton calculating the drug likeness of a suggested drug name in line with the work at ["Relative frequencies of letters in drug names"](http://www.bgcarlisle.com/blog/wp-content/uploads/2015/09/15.09.01_Letter_frequencies.html).
-For more information see the [app page itself].
+For more information see the [app page itself](http://fredrikw.github.io/drugname/app/).

 The app is based on the [angular-seed project](https://github.com/angular/angular-seed)